wulecia/DeepL-Breakers/README.md

 ## Subtasks
 The HASOC 2019 dataset contains tweets in English, German, and Hindi.
 We focus on English tweets across three subtasks:
-- Sub-task A: Offensive Language Identification (HOF vs. NOT)
+- **Sub-task A**: Offensive Language Identification (HOF vs. NOT)
   Classify tweets as either:

 HOF – Hate and Offensive: Contains hate speech, aggression, or profanity.

 NOT – Non Hate-Offensive: Contains acceptable content without any offensive language.

-- Sub-task B: Fine-Grained Offensive Type Classification
+- **Sub-task B**: Fine-Grained Offensive Type Classification
   Only tweets labeled as HOF in sub-task A are used.
-Each HOF tweet is further categorized into:
+To disambiguate the type of offense expressed in HOF tweets, each HOF tweet is further categorized into:

 HATE – Hate speech targeting groups based on race, gender, religion, etc.